A Genealogy of the Gentleman

 Women Writers and Masculinity in the Eighteenth Century

-Mary Beth Harris is an assistant professor at Bethany College in Lindsborg, Kansas.
-Her most recent work can be found in Tulsa Studies in Women's Literature, The Eighteenth-Century, as well as in two edited Collections, Castration, Impotence, and Emasculation in the Long Eighteenth-Century and A Spy on Eliza Haywood: Addresses to a Multifarious Writer.
+Mary Beth Harris is assistant professor at Emporia State University where she teaches English and serves as the Director of the Composition Program.
+Her book A Genealogy of the Gentleman: Women Writers and Masculinity in the Eighteenth-Century was published March 2024 by University of Delaware Press.
+Her other most recent work can be found in Tulsa Studies in Women’s Literature, and The Eighteenth Century, as well as in two edited collections, Castration, Impotence, and Emasculation in the Long Eighteenth Century and A Spy on Eliza Haywood: Addresses to a Multifarious Writer.

 Acknowledgments